 Message from the Board

 The late Steve Jobs, co-founder of Apple Computers said, “Innovation distinguishes between a leader and a follower.”
-I am reminded of this quote when I reflect on the accomplishments in Talladega County Schools during the past nine years.
-District leaders, community stakeholders, parents, teachers, students, and board members worked collectively to inspire a vision for innovation in Talladega County Schools that continues to expand in multiple ways.
+I am reminded of this quote when I reflect on the accomplishments in Talladega County Schools during the past eleven years.
+District leaders, community stakeholders, parents, teachers, students, and board members worked collectively to inspire a vision for innovation in Talladega County Schools that continue to expand in multiple ways.
 In 2014, the district was featured on National Digital Learning Day in Washington, DC at the Library of Congress for excellence in the utilization of technology to support student learning.
 Since that time, the system has implemented a 1:1 technology initiative “#Leading the Way” which provides every student with a device.
 Combined with a cultural shift and a non-traditional approach to teaching, Talladega County Schools serves as an extraordinary example of how vision and leadership can meaningfully impact student learning in a rural, high poverty district.
 Through the process, both students and teachers have emerged as exceptional leaders in innovative practices and are often recognized for their work throughout the state and the nation.
-Winterboro High and Childersburg High were national recipients of the prestigious “Innovation and Change Award” presented by the National Principals Leadership for change and innovation; factors that have driven the system’s progressive approach to better prepare students for college and career readiness.
-Munford High School was a finalist in 2016 and also recognized for innovative practice best known through partnerships and project-based learning where “Connecting More Kids to the Woods” is top priority.
+Winterboro High, Childersburg High, and Munford High School were national recipients of the prestigious “Innovation and Change Award” presented by the National Principals Leadership for change and innovation; factors that have driven the system’s progressive approach to better prepare students for college and career readiness.